Jeu de taquin dynamics on infinite Young tableaux and second class particles: Introduction

-then Theorem~\ref{thm-second-class-plancherel-tasep} can be reformulated as saying that as $n\to\infty$, almost surely the trajectory will follow asymptotically one of the curves in the one-parameter family $(\alpha \sqrt{t})_{-2\le\alpha\le 2}$, where the parameter $\alpha$ is random and chosen according to the distribution $\SClaw$.
-If one reparametrizes time by replacing $t$ with $t^2$ (which is arguably a more natural pa\-ra\-me\-tri\-za\-tion --- see the discussion in Section~\ref{sec:stochastic}), we get the statement that the limiting trajectory of the second-class particle is asymptotically a straight line with slope $\alpha$.
-This is analogous to the result of \cite{MountfordGuiol}, where the process is the ordinary TASEP and the limiting speed of the second-class particle has the uniform distribution $U(-1,1)$ on the interval $[-1,1]$.
+then Theorem~\ref{thmm-second-class-plancherel-tasep} can be reformulated as saying that as $n\to\infty$, almost surely the trajectory will follow asymptotically one of the curves in the one-parameter family $(\alpha\sqrt{t})_{-2\le\alpha\le2}$, where the parameter $\alpha $ is random and chosen according to the distribution $\SClaw$.
+If one reparameterizes time by replacing $t$ with $t^2$ (which is arguably a more natural parameterization---see the discussion in Section~\ref{sec:stochastic}), we get the statement that the limiting trajectory of the second-class particle is asymptotically a straight line with slope $\alpha$.
+This is analogous to the result of \citet {MountfordGuiol2005}, where the process is the ordinary TASEP and the limiting speed of the second-class particle has the uniform distribution $U(-1,1)$ on the interval $[-1,1]$.